Additional Learning Support

 3. How can you tell us about your needs?

 Our admissions process allows you to disclose your support needs at an early stage, using the application form or the enrolment form so that we can put in place the support that you may need at the start of your programme:

 - If you complete the application form online, please select the relevant fields.
 If you complete a printed version of the application form, please tick the correct boxes

 - A Learning Needs Questionnaire will be sent to you, please take time to complete it

-- Bring the recommended documentation to your interview
+- Please bring the recommended documentation to your interview

 - Once you are enrolled on the course, you can speak to your tutor who will refer you to the ALS Team or you can approach the ALS team located in the Learning Centre.
 You will then be contacted by one of the ALS staff to discuss your needs in more detail and to determine what services you may require, given your individual circumstances